-Because many Londoners had not traveled to China before, William Chambers transported visitors through his garden designs in the garden of Kew.
+Because many Londoners had not traveled to China before, William Chambers transported visitors through his garden designs in the Garden of Kew.
 The watercolor by Thomas Sandby, View of the Menagerie at Kew, clearly shows the influence of Chinese building designs.
-However there is more to this garden design than just the chinoiserie building…
+However, there is more to this garden design than just the chinoiserie building…

 Assuming that China must be accessed by water, garden designers placed the Chinese buildings in English gardens near water.
 This idea created an interactive experience where the visitor would be able to conceptualize a journey across the sea by crossing a bridge.
-This is best expressed through William Chambers’ Chinese pavilion in the center of a lake near the menagerie at the garden of Kew.
+This is best expressed through William Chambers’ Chinese pavilion in the center of a lake near the menagerie at the Garden of Kew.
 Here, the Chinese pavilion sits in the middle of a lake and one can only access it by bridge.

-The second Chinese building William Chambers designed at the garden of Kew was the Great Pagoda.
+The second Chinese building William Chambers designed in the Garden of Kew was the Great Pagoda.
 “Constructed in 1761-62, the Great Pagoda is one of the most recognizable chinoiserie buildings in Europe” states Lee Prosser, curator of historic buildings at the Historic Royal Palaces.
 Historic Royal Palaces is an independent charity that takes care of five British Palaces, including Kew Palace.
 The pagoda standing there today is not the original though.
 It was altered during the late 19th century to mimic its predecessor.